Key Takeaways

 Pricing concerns

-Qrvey’s advantage: Qrvey offers flexible, usage-based pricing that scales with your business needs, avoiding per-user costs and making it more cost-effective for SaaS providers and enterprises.
+Qrvey’s advantage: Qrvey offers a flat-rate pricing model aligned to SaaS models, avoiding per-user costs and making it more cost-effective for SaaS providers.

 What’s next?